AyRickk/homelab/GETTING-STARTED.md

 ### 2.1 Update Proxmox Node Name

-The default Proxmox node name is `asgard`.
+My Proxmox node name is `asgard`.
 If your node has a different name:

 1. **In Packer** (`packer/90001-pkr-ubuntu-noble-1/build.pkr.hcl`):
    ```hcl